 We have excellent relationships with the contractors with whom we work.
 We take pride in designing buildings that take the real-world processes, tolerances and costs of construction into account.
 Many of our consultants, contractors, subcontractors and suppliers are members of the Northwest EcoBuilding Guild or Passive House Northwest and share our interest in green architecture.

 Our commitment to environmental and social ethics is reflected in our office management as well as our office itself.
 Harrison Architects has qualified as a “Distinguished Business in the Green” through King County’s Green Works program, which recognizes businesses that are leaders in the effort to prevent waste, recycle, and use recycled products.
 The design of our office uses many of the materials and techniques we employ in our projects.
 The office is in a LEED-Gold certified building that is part of Seattle’s 2030 District.

 Turning Your Building Ideas Into Reality.

-I have over thirty-eight years of experience as a design professional, including more than thirty-three years as principal of my own firm.
+I have over forty years of experience as a design professional, including more than thirty-three years as principal of my own firm.
 I grew up in a small town in northeastern Ohio and studied architecture at the University of Toronto.
 From my first project onward, my school work centered on sustainable design.
 My thesis (with Alberto Perez-Gomez) was inspired by my summer in Seattle in 1978.
 Titled “The Return of the Seasons”, it was a landscape art project in High Park in Toronto that explored ways of connecting architecture with the cycle of the seasons.
 After graduation from University of Toronto in 1979 I moved to New York City and for the first five years there pursued parallel careers in architecture and music.
 I worked as a draftsperson for Buckminster Fuller and Isamu Noguchi, for residential architect Alfredo DeVido, and recorded and performed music with Philip Beesley, Glenn Branca, Sussan Deyhim, and Christian Marclay among others.
 In 1984 I opened my own design office.
 My practice in New York included high-end residential interiors and commercial office renovations.
 I returned to Seattle in 1990 to pursue work in line with my values.
 In 1992 I opened my own office again, dedicated exclusively to green architecture.